-Find the best waterholes in the Blue Mountains, where you can go for a quiet swim amidst beautiful natural surroundings.
+Discover the best waterholes in the Blue Mountains, perfect for a peaceful swim surrounded by stunning natural scenery.

-The seven natural water holes below are ordered from east to west, starting with three spots in the Glenbrook area of the Blue Mountains.
+The seven natural waterholes listed below are arranged from east to west, starting with three locations in the Glenbrook area of the Blue Mountains.

-Remember that swimming in the wild always comes with risk.
-As such, be aware of slippery surfaces, hidden submerged rocks in the water, and wildlife.
+Keep in mind that swimming in natural settings carries risks.
+Be cautious of slippery surfaces, hidden rocks beneath the water, and local wildlife.

 1. Jellybean Pool

-Jellybean Pool in Glenbrook is perhaps the most popular swimming hole in the Blue Mountains, and for good reasons.
+Jellybean Pool in Glenbrook is arguably the most popular swimming hole in the Blue Mountains, and for good reason.

-The downside is that Jellybean Pool can get very busy on the weekends, public holidays, and school holidays, especially when the weather is warm and sunny.
-The best way to avoid those crowds is to either go early in the morning or go on a weekday.
+The downside, however, is that Jellybean Pool can become crowded on weekends, public holidays, and school holidays, particularly on warm, sunny days.
+To avoid the crowds, consider visiting early in the morning or on a weekday.

-In Glenbrook, drive on Bruce Road until you see the entrance to the National Park, where you will see the first car park.
-From that car park, there is an easy 15-minute one-way walking trail to the pool.
+In Glenbrook, drive along Bruce Road until you reach the entrance to the National Park, where you’ll find the first car park.
+From there, a straightforward 15-minute walking trail leads to the pool.

-Please note that to park your car in this area of the Blue Mountains, you will need to pay the National Park parking fee at one of the ticket machines.
+Please note that parking in this area of the Blue Mountains requires payment of the National Park parking fee, which can be made at one of the ticket machines.

 Find the trailhead to Jellybean Pool on Google Maps.